Blog

 Now I’d like to turn it over to you.

-Which of the 3 core supplements are you most inspired to include in your daily supplement plan?
+Which of these 3 core supplements will you add to your routine first?

 Are you going to take your multi?
-Or maybe you’re planning to add an omega-3 oil or magnesium to your daily stack?
+Maybe you’re planning to add an omega-3 oil or magnesium to your daily stack?

 Or you may have a question about something you’ve read.